-The applicant for the 380-unit residential and 9,110 square-foot commercial mixed-use project at 325 7th Street is requesting an additional one year time extension of the entitlements originally approved by the Planning Commission on July 20, 2011(Attachment A) that expired on December 31, 2016.
-The Project applicant has taken advantage of the City Council and administrative options for extensions since the initial expiration date of July 20, 2013, and has filed for an additional one year time extension pursuant to the project's Condition of Approval #2 that allows for the Project applicant to request for further extensions of the entitlements from the Planning Commission if an extension request is submitted prior to the expiration date.
-The Project applicant submitted an application for an additional time extension on December 5, 2016
+The applicant for the 380-unit residential and 9,110 square-foot commercial mixed-use project at 325 7th Street is requesting an additional one year time extension of the entitlements originally approved by the Planning Commission on July 20, 2011(Attachment B) and currently extended through September 6, 2018.
+This additional time extension is to enable the applicant to finalize design enhancements, obtain and incorporate the Design Review Committee's feedback, prepare construction drawings, and apply for building permits.

+The Project applicant has taken advantage of the City Council and administrative options for extensions since the initial expiration date of July 20, 2013, and has filed for an additional one year time extension pursuant to the project's Conditions of Approval #2 that allows for the Project applicant to request for further extensions of the entitlements from the Planning Commission if an extension request is submitted prior to the expiration date.